nth-chile/gagesalzano2/src/_projects/Edukate.md

     />
   </div>

-  <p class="bg">The result was an effect that could be applied to any photograph to make it feel unified with others.
+  <p class="bg-dark">The result was an effect that could be applied to any photograph to make it feel unified with others.
 Templates were shared with a series of selects that would translate well to this treatment.</p>
 {{slide['end']}}

 {{slide['startmobile']}}

   <div>
     <img
       class="full-height"